-Beyond campus patrols, our Police Department strives to find other ways to create a safe and secure environment to the campus community.
-Below are some of our specialized Policing TEAM’s within the department that you can learn about.
+Beyond campus patrols, our police department strives to find other ways to create a safe and secure environment to the campus community.
+Below are some of our specialized policing teams within the department.

-The Sensitive Crimes Team is responsible for the investigation of sexual assaults, child pornography, domestic violence, stalking, and related internet crimes.
-The Sensitive Crimes Team is comprised of three Sergeants and eight Officers.
-The Officers provide a survivor focused response, in an effort to seek justice for the victim if/when they choose to pursue the case through the Criminal Justice System.
+The Sensitive Crimes Team is responsible for the investigation of sexual assaults, child pornography, domestic violence, stalking and related internet crimes.
+The Sensitive Crimes Team is comprised of one lieutenant, three sergeants and seven officers.
+The officers provide a survivor-focused response, in an effort to seek justice for the victim if/when they choose to pursue the case through the criminal justice system.
 The Sensitive Crimes Team works closely with other departments to provide resources with a goal of helping the survivor feel safe, secure and supported.

-The UWM Police department is committed to ensuring all members of the community feel comfortable contacting us for assistance and have access to police services.
-The UWM Police has a dedicated LBGTQ+ Liaison Team.
-The team can serve as a point of contact between the UWM Police department and the LGBTQ+ community.
-At the core of our department philosophy is the belief that an informed community, coupled with an accessible and approachable police department is a safer community.
-Some of the efforts/functions of the LBGTQ+ Liaison team is to:
+The UWM Police Department is committed to ensuring all members of the community feel comfortable contacting us for assistance and have access to police services.
+UWM Police have a dedicated LBGTQ+ Liaison Team.
+The team can serve as a point of contact between the UWM Police Department and the LGBTQ+ community.
+At the core of our department philosophy is the belief that an informed community, coupled with an accessible and approachable police department, is a safer community.
+Some of the efforts and functions of the LBGTQ+ Liaison team are:

-- Meet regularity with staff of the UWM LGBTQ+ Resource center and discuss concerns, trainings, build relationships and bridge any gaps that may exist between the community and the department
+- Meet regularity with staff of the UWM LGBTQ+ Resource Center and discuss concerns, offer trainings, build relationships and bridge any gaps that may exist between the community and the department.